 - Develop high-quality posts that target these keywords.

 - Use competitor backlink analysis to find out where your competitors get their links.

+Key TakeawaysRemember that your visibility in search engines is virtually non-existent if you don’t act upon a well-researched keyword strategy.
 By identifying and understanding your top competitors, it’s easier to develop concrete plans of action that will make your brand become a disruptive force in your niche.
 Just remember the following takeaways to make sure you can utilize your competitors’ data to the fullest: